circleci/circleci-docs/jekyll/_cci2/upgrading.md

 	```

 5. After the upgrade process is complete, a `.tar.gz` file appears in the directory where you ran the script.
 You will use this file to import your data into your new CircleCI 2.0 installation in a subsequent step.

-## Perform Installation of CircleCI

-After you have exported your databases, install CircleCI 2.0 using Terraform as described in the [Installing CircleCI 2.0 on Amazon Web Services with Terraform]({{ site.baseurl }}/2.0/aws/) document.

-To test your new install, set up a new GitHub application and use a different subdomain.
-After you have verified that the new installation works, you can cut over from your previous GitHub OAuth Application and subdomain name.

-## Verify Your New Installation

-Verify that your installation works by forking and running our [Reality Check](https://github.com/circleci/realitycheck) repository which exercises the basic functionality of CircleCI 2.0.

 ## Import Data